OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Chat.md

 Of course, this approach also works with the enabled chat in order to contact OpenOlat users that are not in your group peer list.

-Popular emoticons such as smiling, winking, cool, suprised or kissing are supported, as well as thumbs up ( + ) and down ( - )
+Popular emoticons such as smiling, winking, cool, suprised or kissing are supported, as well as thumbs up ( + ) and thumbs down ( - )

 ## Receiving messages
 Messages can be received in two ways: In case your Instant Message status is "Available" a chat window will open upon receiving a new message.
 If your status is "Please do not disturb" or "Not available", messages will appear as a small envelope on the left next to the chat icon that can be found on the top right of the menu bar.